-In IronHacks, you learn new skills, win prizes ($$$), get exposed to global tech companies, and win internships.
+In IronHacks, you learn new skills, win prizes ($$$), get exposed to tech organizations, and win internships.
 Most importantly, you become part of a global movement of open data to make an impact in areas such as safety, health, or travel.

 Sign up now for your chance to win great gift cards, cool swag, and internships with major sponsors.

-Our IronHacks follow a unique 4-stage process.
-In order to win a prize and qualify for a certificate there are few rules and guidelines to keep in mind!
+Our IronHacks follow a unique 5-stage process.
+In order to win a prize and qualify for a certificate, there are few rules and guidelines to keep in mind!
 We are all about openness and community-think!
 Be part of it.

 To qualify for the award, you need to be the originator & submitter of your app.
-Even though we allow you to reuse others’ code, your code should be written by yourself.
-Further, we follow the idea of openness and open source (you will learn more about it during the hack).
+Even though we allow you to reuse existing libraries (eligible), your code should be written by yourself.
+Further, we follow the idea of openness and open source.
+We encourage re-use and your final solution will be made available using an open source library.

-Our experts judge your application in four categories: technology, user requirements, information visualization, and novelty.
+Our experts judge your application in technical, functional, and user-centered categories: technology, functional requirements, usability, and information visualization.
 Stand out from the crowd.

 Still have some questions or doubts?
 Here you will find some answers.